tcassar/settle/write_up/Analysis.md

 4) A reliable recursive BFS that works on
 	1) Digraphs
-	2) Weighted Digraphs
+	2) Weighted Digraphs ==ask if keep in and say was unneeded in eval==
 	3) Flow Graphs
 	4) BFS should also be able to be used to operate on edges in a graph

 ==talk about combination, passing function into recursive bfs==
 5) Implementation of Edmonds-Karp
-	2) Way to find shortest augmenting path between two nodes
+	1) Way to find shortest augmenting path between two nodes
-	3) Way to find bottleneck value of a path
+	2) Way to find bottleneck value of a path
-	4) Finding max flow along a flow graph from source node to sink node
+	3) Finding max flow along a flow graph from source node to sink node

 6) Simplifying an entire graph using Edmonds Karp, using the method laid out in [[#Settling a graph using a Max Flow algorithm]].

 7) Be able to convert a list of valid transactions into a flow graph
-8) Be able to convert a digraph into a list of transactions, signed by the server
+8) Be able to convert a digraph into a list of transactions, signed by the server ==ask if keep in and say was unneeded in eval==

 #### Client / Server Structure (C)
 1) The server should be accessible to the client via a REST API
+2) The client should be relatively thin, only dealing with input from user and handling error 400 and 500 codes gracefully.
-2) The server should be able to pull a group's transactions from a database, run the settling
+3) The server should be able to pull a group's transactions from a database, run the settling, and handle any requests from the client
-3) The client should be able to request
+4) The client should be able to request
 	1) See their own user information
 		1) Total debt across all groups
 		2) Open transactions
 		3) Closed transactions
-	==DECIDE / SEE TIME==
-	1) Open transactions / closed transactions
+	2) Open transactions / closed transactions
-	2) Mark a transaction as settled
+	3) Mark a transaction as settled
-	3) Make / invite people /  leave groups
+	4) Make / invite people /  leave groups
-	4) Settle a group
+	5) Settle a group
-	5) Create a transaction
+	6) Create a transaction
-	6) Sign an open transaction
+	7) Sign an open transaction
-	7) Mark a transaction as settled
+	8) Mark a transaction as settled

+5) Ancillary functions should allow users to:
+	   1) Register for an account, giving email, name RSA private key in PEM format and a password
+	   2) A `whois` function, allowing you to see people's user info (name, email, public key)
+	   3) Create groups with a name and password
+	   4) Join groups by ID
+	   5) Leave groups given you owe 0 debt to the group
+	   6) Delete your account given you have no debts to anyone

 #### Command Line Interface (D)
 1) Everything listed in C.3
-2) Should be able to make an account, and delete account (given that debt = $\pm$ 0)

 #### Database Architecture (E)
 1) User information